OneNote alternatives: A comparison of digital notebooks

 Evernote offers many interesting features, such as offline mode or searchable PDF files.
-However, the majority of the additional functions are only available in the fee-paying versions Evernote Plus and Evernote Premium.
+However, the majority of the additional functions are only available in the paid versions Evernote Premium and Evernote Business.
 The free of charge basic rate on the other hand, is massively restricted.
 With this rate, only the search function, the passcode lock, as well as the ability to share and comment on notes by friends and acquaintances are integrated.
 Also, you have access to 60MB per month for uploads, and you can only synchronize between two devices.
-In the fee-paying, premium version you receive 10GB per month, and you can synchronize your notes limitlessly between all devices.
+In the fee-based, premium version you receive 10GB or 20GB per month, and you can synchronize your notes limitlessly between all devices.

 A further shortcoming is its user-friendliness.
 Since the software can be connected to countless apps and web applications – for example, the daily weather report – the notebook can quickly become overloaded.
 However, those who work regularly with Evernote will become accustomed to how it operates.

-|✔Compatible with any platform; features on all platforms function equally||Full spectrum of features only available in the fee-paying Premium packet|
+|✔Compatible with any platform; features on all platforms function equally||✘Full spectrum of features only available in the fee-based packets|

-|Integrated search function (search for notes using key words)||The basic plan is greatly reduced, e.g. there is no offline function|
+|✔Integrated search function (search for notes using key words)||✘The basic plan is greatly reduced, e.g. there is no offline function|

-|Multimediality: Pictures, tables, PDF and Office files, audio and voices messages, to-do lists||Not easy to use; extra effort needed with key word allocation|
+|✔Multimediality: Pictures, tables, PDF and Office files, audio and voices messages, to-do lists||✘Not easy to use; extra effort needed with key word allocation|

 |✔Integration with Google Drive|

 |✔Share and discuss notes|

-|Professional features available for business customers (scan your business cards, presentation etc.)|
+|✔Professional features available for business customers (scan your business cards, presentation etc.)|

 Simplenote: The understated alternative to OneNote